-- Uploading information into the portal (e.g. grades) or management of course materials in the portal.
+- Uploading information into Quercus (e.g. grades) or management of course materials online.

 - Your expectations regarding TAs’: preparedness, content competence, overall professionalism (punctuality, etc.), conduct with other TAs in the team, conduct in class, conduct outside of class, quality of feedback given to students, availability/responsiveness.